Now the eyes of Israel were dim with age, so that he could not see (Genesis 48:10a NKJV).

 Therefore, keep in mind that once you—Gentiles in the flesh—were called “uncircumcision” by those called “circumcision” (which is performed on flesh by hand).
 At that time you were separate from Messiah, excluded from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
 But now in Messiah Yeshua, you who once were far off have been brought near by the blood of the Messiah (Ephesians 2:11-13 TLV).

-The mystery Paul speaks of is that the fullness of the Gentiles, scattered Ephraim now found throughout the multitude of nations in the earth – and all who will join them, regardless of bloodline – will return and come back into the covenant, God’s covenant with Israel confirmed by the blood of Messiah Yeshua.
+The mystery Paul speaks of is that the fullness of the Gentiles, scattered Ephraim now found throughout the multitude of nations in the earth – and all who will join them, regardless of bloodline – will return and come back into the covenant, God’s covenant with Israel confirmed by the blood of Messiah Yeshua (Matthew 26:28, Mark 14:24, Exodus 24:7-8).
 These are the wild olive branches, grafted into the Olive Tree of Israel whose root is Yeshua (Romans 11:16-18).
-Natural branches, broken off for unbelief, are also grafted back in (Romans 11:23).
-In this way, Paul says, “all Israel will be saved” (Romans 11:26).
+Natural branches, broken off for unbelief, are also grafted back in the same way (Romans 11:23).
+In this context, Paul says, “all Israel will be saved” (Romans 11:26).

 Allow the Ruach HaKodesh (the Holy Spirit) to remove the blindness as you read again Romans 11, understanding what Paul means by “the fullness of the Gentiles.”